uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 * FEATURE: Adds Gutenberg block
 * FEATURE: Adds ability to use the title in a shortcode
 * FEATURE: Adds translation functionality to JS components
-* FEATURE: Adds ability to preview a slideshow with a theme
-* FEATURE: Adds ability for a theme developer to add instructions
-* TWEAK: Adds a title to the theme module
 * TWEAK: Updates Pro slide types descriptions
 * TWEAK: Adds placeholder and comparison table entries for schedule functionality
 * TWEAK: Adds compatibility with Pro feature ability to change layer slide background
-* TWEAK: Adds ability to import images with captions, title, alt and desc. from a theme.
 * TWEAK: Updates option name on slideshow select box as title name changes.
 * TWEAK: Adds default Flexslider fonts to repo for users that require them.
 * TWEAK: Adds filters to slides edit buttons